 At the end of your probation violation hearing, a judge has to conclude whether or not you violated the terms of your probation.
 If the judge finds that you violated your probation, then before imposing a punishment, the judge will consider your criminal history, the seriousness of the violation, the reasons for the violation, your overall performance on probation, and any recommendations by your probation officer.
 After considering these factors, the judge can either revoke and reinstate probation, termination probation and impose jail time, or reinstate probation with new terms and conditions.

-HOW THE LOS ANGELES CRIMINAL ATTORNEYS CAN HELP
+HOW A CRIMINAL ATTORNEY CAN HELP

 Actual Case: In People v.
 J.F (Los Angeles Superior Court Case No. SA085545), the defendant, J.F., suffered a third conviction for grand theft.
 J.F. was placed on formal probation with 6 years suspended, which meant that, if she violated her probation, she would automatically go to prison for 6 years.
 J.F. struggled with a drug addiction, which was the underlying basis for her felony conviction.
 And as part of her probation, J.F. was to complete a regimented outpatient program and test negative for drugs.
 Unfortunately, due to a series of misfortunes, J.F. relapsed and tested positive for opiate.
 At the same time, she was accused of committing petty theft.
 J.F.’s probation officer reported the probation violations and a warrant was issued for J.F.’s arrest.
 Negin was hired by J.F.’s mother to represent J.F. at the probation violation hearing.
 Negin postponed the probation violation hearing, and immediately put J.F. in a residential treatment program.
 Negin’s strategy was to allow J.F. to garner solid progress.
 This strategy paid off.
 The court reinstated J.F.’s probation and allowed her to complete the residential treatment program.